haveno-dex/haveno-docs/docs/the-project/payment_methods/Monese.md

 When the offer is confirmed Haveno will provide with the XMR Buyer with your Monese details for you to complete the payment.
 They should send payment at their first opportunity and confirm they have done so in Haveno by clicking 'payment started'.

 Once you receive payment from the XMR Buyer you should confirm payment has been received in Haveno.
 One you have done this the XMR Buyer will receive their funds and you will receive your security deposit back.

+!!! warning
-****Warning**, XMR Sellers should expect to receive payment from the phone number / name shown in the XMR Buyer's Haveno account.
+    XMR Sellers should expect to receive payment from the phone number / name shown in the XMR Buyer's Haveno account.

 #### Are there any limits for me to be aware of when using my Monese account?